zomars/bolt-store-hours/README.md

 add and improve.
 If you'd like to contribute, or have a good idea, feel free to open an issue on the tracker at the [Bolt Store Hours repository](https://github.com/zomars/bolt-store-hours/issues) on Github.

+---

+### License

+This Bolt extension is open-sourced software licensed under the [Your preferred License]